New Flower Introductions for 2015

 Uptick in Tickseed: American’s love affair with Coreopsis or tickseed continues unabated with many new varieties of this daisy family member.
 Veteran breeder Darryl Probst of Walter’s Gardens makes a big noise with his compact Little Bang series, including ‘Enchanted Eve,’ which is yellow with red centers; rosy ‘Red Elf’ and white-petaled ‘Starlight,’ which also features rosy centers.

 On the Rise: Vertical gardening continues to thrive everywhere and this year’s clematis introductions take it to new heights.
 ‘Fireflame’s red flowers grow as large as 6 to 8 inches, appearing as single or double forms over the course of the growing season.
 With raspberry-pink petals edged in white, ‘Maria Therese’ is a compact, large-flowered variety introduced from Pride of Place Plants.
-Planted in containers in-ground, ‘Maria Therese’ combines big visual impact with manageable size.
+Planted in containers in-ground, ‘Maria Therese’ combines big visual impact with a manageable size.

 Early and Often: Shade-loving hellebores have caught the fancy of many breeders and gardeners, providing bloom and color in late winter and early spring.
 Color ranges have increased, with breeders also working on new leaf colors and shapes.
-One of the better varieties from from Plants Nouveau is called ‘Candy Love’ and has blooms in delicate shades of pink and yellow.
+One of the better varieties from Plants Nouveau is called ‘Candy Love’ and has blooms in delicate shades of pink and yellow.

-Geum Generosity: Cheerful, low-growing geums have come into their own, because they suit plots or pots and rebloom over the course of the growing season.
+Geum Generosity: Cheerful, low-growing geums have come into their own because they suit plots or pots and rebloom over the course of the growing season.
 One of the most vibrant of the geum tribe is the new ‘Sunkissed Lime,’ from Terra Nova.
 The 9- inch tall plants feature eye-grabbing lime green foliage and vivid orange flowers.
 ‘Sunkissed Lime’ offers garden smooches in sun or light shade.

 Butterfly Magnets: With plentiful flower spikes that attract butterflies and garden visitors, while repelling deer, ornamental salvias have long been mainstays of the sunny garden.
 New varieties abound for 2015, including Salvia nemorosa ‘Blue Marvel’ from Ball Seed.
 The color is similar to old favorite ‘Mainacht,’ but the flowers are larger.
 The Color Spires series from Proven Winners expands the Salvia nemorosa color range and includes three new varieties: ‘Crystal Blue,’ ‘Violet Riot’ and ‘Pink Dawn.’